Chemotactic self-caging in active emulsions

+Motile micro-organisms have evolved to sense their environment and react to external chemical or physical cues via \textit{taxis}.
+Specifically, organisms respond to a gradient in the concentration field of a chemical species by chemotaxis~\cite{adler1966_chemotaxis}, or auto-chemotaxis when the gradient is generated by the organisms themselves~\cite{mittal2003_motility}.
+In microorganisms, chemotaxis and autochemotaxis guide many collective processes such as colony migration~\cite{fu2018_spatial,bhattacharjee2021_chemotactic}, aggregation~\cite{brenner1998_physical,budrene1995_dynamics}, or biofilm formation \cite{gelimson2016_multicellular}, where the emergent complex behavior is governed by the interplay of physical effects and biological processes.
+Many aggregatory, quorum-sensing~\cite{laganenka2016_chemotaxis} behaviors are based on attractive signaling, \textit{i.e.\ }positive autochemotaxis.
+Repulsive signaling (negative autochemotaxis) is of practical importance to efficient space exploration, \textit{e.g.\ }when ant colonies forage using mutual avoidance~\cite{robinson2005_no}.

-Autochemotaxis in colonies of living organisms causes complex behavior governed by an interplay between physical effects and biological processes~\cite{budrene1995_dynamics,brenner1998_physical}.
-One way to understand the underlying mechanism for the emergence of these complex behaviors is to untangle the biological effects and the physical mechanisms.
-To this end, the rapidly growing field of artificial active matter is attempting to design and develop synthetic micro-swimmers that can mimic for example chemotaxis strategies using principles of non-equilibrium physics.
-Self-phoretic particles are the broadly-studied example of artificial micro-swimmers that locally generate a chemical gradient and drift in this self-made gradient.
-It has been shown that suspensions of these particles exhibit non-trivial dynamics influenced by autochemotaxis~\cite{agudo-canalejo2019_active,theurkauff2012_dynamic,golestanian2012_collective,pohl2014_dynamic,liebchen2015_clustering}.
-We have previously demonstrated that self-propelling droplets~\cite{maass2016_swimming} can be used as a model system for repulsive chemical signalling~\cite{jin2017_chemotaxis, jin2019_fine}.
-The droplets leave behind a trace of `used fuel' which acts as a chemorepellent to other droplets, where the the motion of such a droplet is affected by the previous passage of another droplet.
-The phenomenology of the system has similarities to the collective chemotaxis of trail-following bacteria \cite{kranz2016_effective,gelimson2016_trail}, except that the interactions with the slow chemicals are repulsive rather than attractive.
+Complex collective behavior can result from intricate biological mechanisms, but also be solely caused by non-equilibrium dynamics (see Refs. \cite{Gelimson2015,Mahdisoltani2021,jin2017_chemotaxis,jin2017_chemotaxis,kruger2016_dimensionality} for such examples), such that there is a need to untangle physics and biology.
+To this end, current research in artificial active matter aims to design and develop synthetic micro-swimmers that can mimic strategies like chemotaxis by purely physicochemical means \cite{golestanian2019}.
+A popular swimmer paradigm are self-phoretic particles, which propel via a self-generated local chemical gradient~\cite{howse2007_self-motile,illien2017_fuelled,niu2017_self-assembly}.
+Suspensions of these particles exhibit non-trivial dynamics influenced by autochemotaxis~\cite{agudo-canalejo2019_active,theurkauff2012_dynamic,golestanian2012_collective,pohl2014_dynamic,solovev2013_collective,liebchen2015_clustering}.
+Specifically, self-propelling droplets~\cite{maass2016_swimming} provide an experimental model for repulsive chemical signaling~\cite{jin2017_chemotaxis,jin2019_fine,moerman2017_solute-mediated,meredith2021_chemical}: Along their way, the droplets shed a persistent trail of depleted fuel which acts as a chemorepellent to other droplets.
+Hence, the motion of such a droplet is affected by the previous passage of another droplet.

+In this study, we show that in an active emulsion, droplets remodel their chemical environment while adapting their dynamics to that evolving resource landscape.
+In spirit, this resembles \textit{P. aeruginosa} organizing their interactions by shedding attractive trails, \cite{kranz2016_effective,gelimson2016_multicellular}, with the difference that droplet trails are chemorepulsive.